What is a reborn doll? The art, meaning and magic behind realistic dolls

 • They simply want something soft to hold when life feels hard

 Some buyers are mothers whose children have grown.
 Others are teenagers buying their first doll.
 Some are older adults who find them soothing during lonely times.
-And some are collectors who treasure them as miniature sculptures.https://moonandmilkdolls.co.uk/what-is-a-reborn-doll-the-art-meaning-and-magic-behind-realistic-dolls/
+And some are collectors who treasure them as miniature sculptures.

 You don’t need a reason to want one.